SwiftcordApp/Swiftcord/README.md

 clearly as you can.
 Responding promptly to follow-up comments is appreciated, as debugging is hard without any further input from the OP.

+Want to translate Swiftcord into another language?
+Head on over to our [Weblate.](https://hosted.weblate.org/projects/swiftcord/swiftcord/)

 ---